Skip to main content

 Call CRC

-Quick Answer: Multi-family and HOA properties often need both pitched shingle roofing over individual units and flat TPO or EPDM roofing over breezeways, garages, and attached structures.
+Multi-family and HOA properties often need both pitched shingle roofing over individual units and flat TPO or EPDM roofing over breezeways, garages, and attached structures.
 We work directly with HOA boards and property managers, phase work building by building to minimize resident disruption, and manage insurance claims the same way we do for other commercial properties.
-Serving Colorado from Denver and Grand Junction.
+Serving Colorado from Denver, Grand Junction, and Scottsbluff.

-Commercial Roofing Contractor works with HOAs, property managers, and ownership groups on multi-family roofing projects across Colorado: apartment complexes, condominiums, and townhome communities.
-Our Denver and Grand Junction crews handle both the pitched and flat roof sections common on multi-family properties.
+Commercial Roofing Contractor works with HOAs, property managers, and ownership groups on multi-family roofing projects across Colorado and the Nebraska Panhandle: apartment complexes, condominiums, and townhome communities.
+Our Denver, Grand Junction, and Scottsbluff crews handle both the pitched and flat roof sections common on multi-family properties.
+Board approval usually turns on the same handful of questions, about who pays for what, how a reserve study treats a roof, and what documentation a claim needs, and those are answered in the multi-family and HOA section of our roofing FAQ.

 Working With HOAs and Property Managers